 - A copy of your transcript or diploma

 Wait for Discover to process your loan and verify your information.
 If approved, review your promissory note carefully before signing it.
 You can cancel your loan without penalty within three days of signing your documents.
 Wait for Discover to disburse your funds.

 The whole process typically takes between 30 and 45 days from start to finish.
 After your funds are disbursed, you’ll start making repayments through its servicer, Great Lakes Higher Education Corporation.

 More about Discover

 Although Discover is probably best known for its credit cards, Discover Student Loans is a division of Discover Financial Services that has been around for nearly 60 years.
 The student loans division also offers private undergraduate, graduate, MBA and health professional, law, residency and bar exam loans.

-Curious about other refinancing options?
-Check out our student loans refinancing page to compare lenders and learn more about how refinancing works.
+Curious about other options?
+Check out our guide to student loan refinancing to compare even more lenders.